-- 8. "W" for a student who withdraws after the automatic withdrawal period but within a time limit set by a unit, with the consent of the instructor and principal administrator of the student's unit [link]. - D. Bloomington campus procedures on withdrawal - 1.
-Withdrawals during the Drop and Add period do
+b.
+If a student withdraws after the automatic withdrawal period but within a time limit set by a unit under a unit policy that allows such withdrawals, with the consent of the instructor and principal administrator of the student's unit.